kubeflow/website/content/docs/components/hyperparameter-tuning/katib-introduction.md

 This section describes the terms used in Katib.

-### Search space or feasible set

-The *search space* is the set of all possible hyperparameter values that the hyperparameter tuning job should consider for optimization.
-Other names for search space include *feasible set* and *solution space*.

-To specify the search space, you provide configuration settings for the Katib job.
-For example, you may provide the names of the hyperparameters that you want to optimize.
-For each hyperparameter, you may provide a *minimum* and *maximum* value or a *list* of allowable values.

 ### Experiment

 An *experiment* is a single optimization run, or tuning run, over the search